 The World Needs a Different Philosophy

-Tango, as a drop in the ocean of human civilization, reflects both the beauty and ugliness of our world.
-The problems in tango are not the problems of tango alone, but those our world is facing as well.
+Tango, as a drop in the ocean of human civilization, reflects both the beauty and pollution of this world.
+The problems we have in tango today are not just problems of the dance, but problems our world faces as well.

 In this process, however, mankind has alienated itself.
 We left footprints in every corner of the Earth.
-Farmlands replaced forests, cities replaced farmlands, pollution replaced purity, materialism replaced idealism, extravagance replaced simplicity, competition replaced cooperation, stress replaced enjoyment, monopoly replaced sharing, corruption replaced honesty, legalism replaced common sense, individualism replaced fraternity, personal rights and self-interest replaced communal interests and common cause, sexual liberation replaced marriage, single parent family and gay family replaced traditional family, trans-gender replaced natural gender, GMOs and synthetic food replaced real food, virtual economy replaced real economy, games replaced classics, artificial intelligence replaced human intelligence, machines replaced people...
+Farmlands replaced forests, cities replaced farmlands, pollution replaced purity, materialism replaced idealism, extravagance replaced simplicity, competition replaced cooperation, stress replaced enjoyment, monopoly replaced sharing, corruption replaced integrity, legalism replaced common sense, individualism replaced fraternity, self-interest and personal entitlements replaced communal interests and common cause, sexual liberation replaced marriage, single parent family and gay family replaced traditional family, trans-gender replaced natural gender, GMOs and synthetic food replaced real food, virtual economy replaced real economy, games replaced classics, artificial intelligence replaced human intelligence, machines replaced people...
 Modernization has led mankind farther and farther away from nature and humanity.
 The ecosystem has been destroyed.
 The environment has suffered irreversible damages.
 Natural resources are depleting.
-Morality is depraved.
+Traditional morality has been subverted.
 Individual persons, genders, races, special interests, political parties and nation states are infighting with each other.
-It seems that human liberty, the very thing that has led mankind to prosperity, is leading us to division, conflict and self-destruction.
-(See Tango Is the Search of a Dream.)
+It seems that human liberty, the very thing that has led mankind to prosperity, is leading us to division, conflict, war, and self-destruction.
+(See Tango Is the Search for a Dream.)

-Someday, ideas like returning to nature, conservation, environmentalism, humanism, coexistence, equality, fraternity, solidarity, cooperation, common-interests, teamwork, sharing and harmony, etc., will replace ideas like egoism, individualism, feminism, neoliberalism, capitalism, materialism, self-interest, competition, aggression, power politics, conquest, winning, etc., to become the consensus of most people, I hope.
+Someday, ideas like returning to nature, conservation, environmentalism, humanism, collectivism, equality, fraternity, solidarity, cooperation, common-interests, teamwork, sharing, and harmony, etc., will replace ideas like egoism, liberalism, individualism, feminism, materialism, capitalism, self-interest, competition, aggression, power politics, conquest, winning, etc., to become the consensus of most people, I hope.
 But by then it may be too late.

-The world needs a different philosophy, not narrow-minded, self-centered and unbalanced ideologies, but an idealism that can lead mankind to fraternity, solidarity, magnanimity, cooperation and harmonious coexistence.
+The world needs a different philosophy, not narrow-minded, self-centered, and unbalanced ideologies, but an idealism that can lead mankind to fraternity, solidarity, magnanimity, cooperation, and harmonious coexistence.
 Hopefully, tango will play a positive role in the return of humanity, because it embodies the values that make us human.
-(See Philosophies that Separate Two Different Worlds.)
+(See Philosophies that Separate Two Worlds.)

 October 9, 2014